 Chapter 2 Summary

-RNASeq demonstrated that any of the three bS21 homologs of F. tularensis can regulate the abundance of rpsU2 transcript abundance.
-However, bS21-1 and bS21-3 were not found to regulate their own expression, indicating that bS21-2 autoregulation is unique among the three homologs.
+As described in Chapter 2, the results of our transcriptomic analysis revealed that any of the three bS21 homologs of F. tularensis can repress the abundance of the rpsU2 operon transcript.
+However, bS21-1 and bS21-3 were not found to regulate their own expression, indicating that autoregulation of bS21-2 is unique among the three homologs.

-lacZ reporter fusions were used to further investigate the cis-factors that lead to bS21-2 autoregulation.
-Through qRT-PCR, the reporters recapitulated the RNASeq data, showing that rpsU2 had several fold more transcript in cells lacking bS21-2, than in wild-type cells.
-Additionally, it was shown that the 5′ UTR of the rpsU2 transcript is sufficient to cause regulation. β-galactosidase assays showed that contrary to the increase in transcript abundance, bS21-2 protein abundance did not increase.
+We subsequently used the sequences upstream of rpsU2 and translational lacZ reporter fusions to further investigate the cis-factors that lead to bS21-2 autoregulation.
+Using qRT-PCR, we found that these reporters accurately recapitulated the regulation revealed by the transcriptomic data.
+In particular, the abundance of our reporter transcripts was several fold higher in cells lacking bS21-2 than in wild-type cells.
+Additionally, it was shown that the 5′ UTR of the rpsU2 transcript is sufficient to lead to this change in transcript abundance.
+Yet when measuring the relative protein production, β-galactosidase assays showed that in cells lacking bS21-2, contrary to the increase in transcript abundance, reporter protein activity (and presumably bS21-2 protein abundance) did not similarly increase.

-Secondary structures predicted in the leader sequence of rpsU2 were assayed as a potential site of regulatory activity.
-GFP reporters were used to assess the contribution of these stem loops to both the transcript and protein abundances of rpsU2, bS21-2.
-The results of qRT-PCR indicated that the first 35 nucleotides of the leader sequence are not required for regulation of the rpsU2 transcript.
-In addition, GFP assays also indicated that these nucleotides were not required for regulation of the bS21-2 protein.
+Secondary structures predicted in the 5′ UTR of rpsU2 were tested as a potential site of regulatory activity.
+Translational reporters using the 5′ UTR of rpsU2 fused to GFP were used to assess the contribution of these stem loops to both the transcript and protein abundances of rpsU2 and bS21-2.
+Our qRT-PCR results indicated that the first 38 nucleotides of the leader sequence are not required for regulation of transcript abundance.
+In addition, GFP assays also indicated that these nucleotides were not required for regulation of translation.

-Finally, stability of the rpsU2 transcript was assessed.
-The qRT-PCR results repeatedly showed that the half-life of the rpsU2 transcript was increased in cells lacking bS21-2.
-This would necessarily indicate that bS21-2 destabilizes its own transcript.
-However, due to variability in the experiments statistical significance was not found.
-Thus, further testing would be required to confirm whether bS21-2 destabilizes its own transcript as the mode of autoregualtion.
+Finally, we assess how bS21-2 infulences the stability of the rpsU2 transcript.
+We found that the half-life of the rpsU2 transcript was increased in cells lacking bS21-2 in multiple experiments.
+This suggests that bS21-2 destabilizes its own transcript.
+However, due to variability among the replicates, this change in transcript half-life was not statistically significance in any of the experiments.
+Thus, further testing would be required to confirm whether bS21-2 destabilizes its own transcript as the mode of autoregulation.

-This study examined some interesting facets of the regulation of the bS21 homologs, though, namely, bS21-2 in the precise regulation of its transcript.
-However, there are an abundance of questions left to answer.
+While this study examined some interesting aspects of regulation of the bS21 homologs, there are many questions remaining.

 Chapter 3 Summary

 In Chapter 3, I screened different growth conditions to identify stimuli that lead to altered abundance of bS21-1 or bS21-3.
-In particular, I used GFP reporter fusions to assess either bS21-1 or bS21-3.
-For the majority of these tested conditions, there were no observed changes in reporter activity that were statistically significant or biologically meaningful.
-However, I identified two conditions in which there may be major altered abundance of bS21-1 and/or bS21-3.
+In particular, I used GFP reporter fusions to screen for potential changes in transcript abundance corresponding to either bS21-1 or bS21-3.
+While I tested a number of conditions, I identified two in which there may be major altered abundance of bS21-1 and/or bS21-3.

 When compared to cells grown in our standard culture media, supplemented Mueller-Hinton Broth (sMHB), cells grown on cystine heart agar plates with hemoglobin (CHA-H plates) had an increase in reporter activity corresponding to both bS21-1 and bS21-3.
-This was additionally true of the cells grown in Chamberlain's chemically defined liquid medium (CDM).
-Both findings were validated using different reporters, lacZ fusion constructs.
+This was also true of the cells grown in Chamberlain's chemically defined liquid medium (CDM).
+Both findings were replicated using reporters of bS21-1 and bS21-3 protein abundance, cells in which the lacZ gene is present on the chromosome directly after the native rpsU1 or rpsU3 gene, respectively.